24 Month OPT STEM Extension

 Qualifying FDU degrees

-- Bachelor’s degree in: Biochemistry, Biology, Chemistry, Clinical Laboratory Science, Civil Engineering Technology, Computer Science, Construction Engineering Technology, Electrical Engineering, Electrical Engineering Technology, Mechanical Engineering Technology, Information Technology, Mathematics, Marine Biology, BA in Science.
+- Bachelor’s degree in: Biochemistry, Biology, Chemistry, Clinical Laboratory Science, Civil Engineering Technology, Computer Science, Construction Engineering Technology, Electrical Engineering, Electrical Engineering Technology, Mechanical Engineering Technology, Medical Technology, Information Technology, Mathematics, Marine Biology, BA in Science.

 If your FDU degree was in any other academic major, you are not eligible to apply for the OPT STEM extension.

 If you have earned a STEM degree from another US institution within the previous 10 years you may qualify for a 24 Month OPT STEM extension with that degree.

 You are currently on Standard Post Completion OPT.

 The STEM Extension job is related to a STEM degree you have received and are apply with.